otterthecat/pong/README.md

 ------------------

 [This Branch](https://github.com/otterthecat/pong/tree/multiplayer)
 is still in progress, but allows for 2 client access via SocketIO and will ultimmately be a 2 player game.
 Currently not fully functional.
-Most recent change has the ball sync up between 2 browsers.
+Most recent change allows for 2 clients to play at the same time (but doesn't) keep score.